-In our previous post, we discussed the importance of student talk time and how to boost it.
+In our previous post (How to boost student talk time in Zoom), we discussed the importance of student talk time and how to boost it.

 Effective instructors deploy a variety of techniques to get students talking: asking open-ended questions, eliciting examples, avoiding excessive explanations, setting up role plays, facilitating debates, and emphasizing paired and group work.
 Meanwhile, instructors should not be afraid to be quiet and allow students time to think and prepare before speaking.

 In the virtual environment, it’s especially important to get students speaking each other’s names and using turn-taking rituals with learned phrases such as:

 - “I’m not sure.
 Can you come back to me?”

 - “I have a question about the first paragraph.
 Can anybody explain the meaning x?”

 - “I totally agree with you, [name].
 In fact, I think…”

 - “That’s it.
 [Name], what do you think?”